 Even in southeast Michigan, humidity can be a problem in summer months.
-Not only does humid or moist air inside your home make it uncomfortable, it can also have an adverse effect on your health.
+Not only does humid or moist air inside your home make it uncomfortable, but it can also have an adverse effect on your health.
 At Haley Mechanical we want to inform homeowners about what causes humidity to develop, and how to handle it so that you enjoy a cooler, more comfortable home during the summer season.

 Development of humidity inside your home

-Not every day is extremely humid or uncomfortable, and humidity created by the environment varies by climate/season.
+Not every day is extremely humid or uncomfortable, and moisture created by the environment varies by climate/season.
 Humidity is more of a problem in summer months because of the fact that warm air can hold more humidity, and humidity holds on to more heat than dry air.
-If you’ve noticed that “sticky” feeling on your skin, you know humidity holds the sweat on your skin, preventing the sweat from evaporating as it would in less humid air.
+If you’ve noticed that “sticky” feeling on your skin, you know humidity holds the sweat on your skin, preventing the sweat from evaporating as it would in the less humid air.
 That being said, there are certain activities families engage in indoors that can increase humidity levels including cooking, running the dishwasher, or even taking a steamy shower.

 How can you reduce the humidity indoors?

 Today’s energy efficient air conditioners work to remove a small amount of humidity simply because they lower the temperature in your home.
-To lower the humidity levels even more, try the following:
+To lower the humidity levels, even more, try the following: